 Typical health care handles hamstring injuries by suggesting- Resting the leg, Icing it, compressing it using the knee brace, or elevating the leg, other suggestions may also include taking pain medications, and corticosteroid injections, & physiotherapy.
 In some situations, when the case is severe enough, they may also suggest surgery.

-But Elite Physiotherapy & Sports Injury Centre is a little bit different and adds on several conservative methods to deal with your injuries.
+But Elite Physiotherapy & Sports Injury Centre is a little bit different and adds several conservative methods to deal with your injuries.
 First of all, we spend hours with patients and perform a detailed assessment to get an accurate diagnosis and get to the root cause of your pain.
-We will then perform specific hand-on manual therapy followed by exercises, stretches & the latest technology machines.
-And also design a home exercise program that you can do at home to maintain the progress.
+We will then perform specific hands-on manual therapy followed by exercises, stretches & the latest technology machines.
+And also design a home exercise program that you can do at home to maintain progress.

 Physiotherapy Treatment of Hamstring injury: